datarisk-io/mlops_codex/docs/source/training_guide.rst

 Checking the execution results
 ------------------------------

-The return of the :py:meth:`neomaril_codex.training.NeomarilTrainingExperiment.run_training` is a :py:class:`neomaril_codex.training.NeomarilTrainingExecution` instance
+The return of the :py:meth:`mlops_codex.training.MLOpsTrainingExperiment.run_training` is a :py:class:`mlops_codex.training.MLOpsTrainingExecution` instance
 With this class we can follow the asynchronous execution of that experiment version and check information on it.

 .. code:: python